Axway/api-builder-docs/content/en/docs/release_notes/venice.md

 ## Fixes

-* #6295: Previously, the Server URL parameter of flow-nodes from `@axway/api-builder-plugin-fn-swagger` or custom OAS plugins only allowed server URLs to be picked from a predefined list.
+* #6295: Previously, the Server URL parameter of flow-nodes from `@axway/api-builder-plugin-fn-swagger` or custom OpenAPI plugins only allowed server URLs to be picked from a predefined list.
 Now, custom URLs can easily be provided.

 ## Updated modules